RedddFoxxyy/tetris-basic/README.md

 ## Installation and Compilation.

 ## Installation:-
 * Go to releases section and download the tetris-basic.rar file version 1.1.
-Extract it to a folder usinf winrar or 7zip. then go to the folder where you extracted the game and run game.exe to run the game.
+Extract it to a folder using winrar or 7zip.
+Then go to the folder where you extracted the game and run game.exe to run the game.

 ## Compilation:-